nlml/nlml.github.io/_posts/2026-09-24-interactive-diffusion-1.md

 <div style="text-align: center; font-style: italic; margin-top: -0.5em; margin-bottom: 1.5em; color: #777;">
 </div>

+> Just want to drive the model?
+Head over to the [GitHub repo](https://github.com/nlml/interactive-diffusion) for the code and instructions.

 ## Background

 *"World Models"* has become a bit of an overloaded buzzword lately.
 Depending on who you ask, it might refer to: